maitrihub/Fetch-Project-Submission/README.md

 # FetchProject App

-Hi there, I am Maitri I'm a **Mobile Android Engineer @ Grubhub**, ready to take on my next challenge 🚀 This project demonstrates a clean Kotlin Android app that loads and displays grouped data from a remote JSON API using **Retrofit**, **RxJava**, and **ViewBinding**.
+Hi there, I am Maitri I'm a **Mobile Android Engineer @ Grubhub**, ready to take on my next challenge.
+This project demonstrates a clean Kotlin Android app that loads and displays grouped data from a remote JSON API using **Retrofit**, **RxJava**, and **ViewBinding**.

 ---